-The Republican Party is located in our newly remodeled headquarters at The Shaner Republican Center in downtown Harrisburg, at 112 State Street in Harrisburg.
+The Republican Party is located in our newly remodeled headquarters at The Shaner Republican Center in downtown Harrisburg, at 112 State Street.

 Our party has kept pace with an ever-changing world to include an online headquarters at www.pagop.org, as well as a rapidly growing grassroots e-mail network.
 Today, there are party organizations in all 67 counties as well as elected Republican officials at all levels of government.

-Registered Republicans elect State Party Members by county or by district in the primary election in which a governor is to be elected.
-State Party Members and County Chairman serve on the State Party and elect a Chairman and Vice Chairman to a four-year term.
-State Party Members also elect a National Committeeman and National Committeewoman to represent Pennsylvania on the Republican National Committee to elect a National Chairman.
+State party members and County Chairman serve on the state party and elect a Chairman and Vice Chairman to a four-year term.
+State party members also elect a National Committeeman and National Committeewoman to represent Pennsylvania, along with the Chairman, on the Republican National Committee to elect a National Chairman.

 Learn More About Our Party

-Click on any of the links below to learn more about the PA GOP
+Follow the links below to learn more about the PA GOP.